Best Beginner Mountain Bikes in 2022

 - Co-op Cycles DRT series review

 DRT 2.2 – $1,899

-This beginner hardtail mountain bike from Trek is the perfect introductory trail bike at an affordable price.
-Although it isn’t a dual suspension bike, the SR Suntour coil-sprung fork provides a decent 100mm of travel – enough to tackle rough terrain and mild descents.
+This beginner hardtail mountain bike from Diamondback is the perfect introductory trail bike at an affordable price.
+Although it isn’t a dual suspension bike, the SR Suntour XCR fork provides a decent 120mm of travel – enough to tackle rough terrain and mild descents.

-The aluminum frame has convenient rack mounts and internal cable routing for better protection and a professional finish.
-The 7-speed Shimano Tourney drivetrain is matched with either a single or triple crank for up to 21 gearing options.
-For stopping power, you get Tektro mechanical disc brakes which provide more than enough stopping power for intermediate riding.
+The 6061-T6 Aluminum frame has a hand-built, professional finish.
+The 9-speed Shimano Acera drivetrain is matched with Shimano hydraulic disc brakes which provide more than enough stopping power for intermediate riding.

 Why do we recommend it for recreational beginners?

-Although the bike is equipped with essentials one would need to get into mountain biking as a beginner – there’s the mechanical disc brakes instead of hydraulic and entry-level components that are more suitable for not needy cyclists.
+The bike is equipped with all the essentials one would need to get into mountain biking as a beginner – reliable hydraulic disc brakes, 120mm of front travel, and a wide-range 9-speed drivetrain, all of which are more than suitable for beginner cyclists.